wp-plugins/booking-calendar-contact-form/README.txt

 = Form Builder =

 The form builder is fully available only in the pro version.
-If allows to fully customize the form: add, edit and remove fields.
+If allows to fully customizing the form: add, edit and remove fields.

 = Submit Button =